The Magic School Bus (video game series): Development

 Like the TV series, the bus was animated in the usual way, in the CD-ROM games, it is typically animated with computer generated imagery (or "CGI").
+Most of the games in the original software were based with books from the original series of books.
 In all these titles the user gets to "drive" the bus, which almost always involves clicking on the steering wheel and choosing a location.
-(The exception is The Magic School Bus Explores Inside the Earth where it is the gear shift instead of the steering wheel.)
-Most of the games in the original software were based with the book series (the original series books) and TV series.
+(The exception is The Magic School Bus Explores Inside the Earth—the software adaptation of the original series book The Magic School Bus Inside the Earth—where it is the gear shift instead of the steering wheel.)
 Most of the games also have seven different locations, including the classroom.
-There is some goal to find a specific number of missing collectibles for the user in almost every game (with the exception of The Magic School Bus Explores the Human Body).
+There is some goal to find a specific number of missing collectibles for the user in almost every game (with the exception of The Magic School Bus Explores the Human Body—the software adaptation of the original series book The Magic School Bus Inside the Human Body).
 In the other games, there is a "missing collectible" minigame where the player has to find three or four missing collectibles.
 The video game series (both original titles and activity centers) are targeted for children ages 5–10.

 The games include activities to assist the player's learning.

 System requirements vary among the games.
 Games with the Macintosh indication can be used on a Macintosh LC 550 or newer with a minimum of System 7.1, 8 MB RAM, 8 MB hard disk space, color monitor, and 2X CD-ROM drive.